Gund4422/SimplerJIT/README.md

 ### Notes

+* Currently supported only on **Windows x64**.
+* Linux and Win32 support are planned for future releases.
 * Only **positional arguments** are supported.
 * Functions are automatically converted to C and executed via TCC.
 * Caching speeds up repeated executions.